LLM-Specific Utility for Retrieval-Augmented Generation: Related Work

 \subsection{Utility-focused RAG}

 RAG comprises the retriever and the generator.
 Typically, retrieval models are trained and evaluated using the human-annotated query document relevance labels \cite{nguyen2016ms, zhang2023relevance}.
 In RAG, however, the emphasis shifts from optimizing traditional retrieval metrics to maximizing downstream question answering (QA) performance through retrieval that provides genuinely useful evidence \cite{zhang2025distilling}.
 To improve the utility of retrieved information, three main approaches have emerged: (1) Verbalized utility judgments \cite{zhang2024large,zhang2024iterative, zhang2025distilling}: Prompt the LLM to explicitly assess the usefulness of candidate documents, often aided by pseudo-answer generation and iterative refinement.
-(2) Downstream-performance-based utility estimation \cite{shi2023replug, izacard2023atlas, salemi2025learning, zamani2024stochastic,zhang2023relevance}: Score documents by their impact on end-task performance, such as QA accuracy or the likelihood of producing the ground-truth answer.
+To improve the utility judgments performance, \citet{zhang2024iterative} proposes the ITEM framework inspired by the relevance in philosophy using iterative interaction between different components in RAG. \citet{zhang2025leveraging} further proposes using automatic utility-focused LLM annotation to reduce human annotation for information retrieval and RAG.
+(2) Downstream-performance-based utility estimation \cite{shi2023replug, izacard2023atlas, salemi2025learning, zamani2024stochastic,zhang2023relevance}: Score documents by their impact on end-task performance, such as QA accuracy or the likelihood of producing the ground-truth answer. \citet{shi2023replug} employed the likelihood of the ground-truth answer as the utility score of the input passage and then as the guide to distill the retriever. \citet{zamani2024stochastic} used the downstream performance (e.g., EM and F1) as the utility estimation and then proposed the end-to-end retrieval-augmented generation through expected utility maximization.
+For fact verification, \citet{zhang2023relevance} used the loss divergence of ground-truth evidence and the input evidence as the utility estimation to optimize the evidence retrieval process.
 (3) Attention-based utility estimation \cite{izacard2020distilling}: Estimate document utility from the attention mass the generator allocates to tokens from each input document during answer generation, aggregated to the document level.
-However, these works evaluated by fixed general utility for all LLMs and do not consider the utility for specific LLMs.
+However, current research on passage utility in RAG typically treats utility as a generic attribute, considering only the intrinsic value of a document for answering a question.